asyncapi/website/markdown/docs/concepts/channel.md

 ```

 The diagram above illustrates the communication process between a producer and a consumer.
 The producer sends a message through the channel, which then queues the message for delivery to the specific consumer.
-The diagram above illustrates the communication process between a producer and multiple consumers.
-The producer sends a message through the channel, which then queues the message for delivery to the appropriate consumers.